receptron/SlashGPT/README.md

 # SlashGPT

-SlashGPT is a front-end of GPT3 & 4, which allows the user to chat with various bots with special purposes.
-Each bot comes with a set of prompts, which optimizes the conversation for a specific purpose.

-The user may switch to any bot by typing "/{botname}".
-For example, "/patent" initializes the bot with a specific set of prompts, which hleps the user to file a patent.
+SlashGPT is a playground for devleopers to make quick prototypes of apps with Natural Language UI.

+Here are the design goals:
+1. Easy to add a new app.
+You just need to add a new manifest file (in Json).
+2. Super easy to switch between apps.
+Just type "/{appname}"
+3. Extensible

 ## Initialization